See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-The core contribution of our system is the Switcher $\mathcal{S}$: It decides at each timestep based on the observed image ($z^t$), a target skill part or triggers an anomaly ($z^t$ is not previously seen).
-As introduced in Sec.~\ref{sec:policy}, if the anomaly is triggered and the user approves, then we create a DS and demonstrate a new skill part by creating a new branch.
-The Switcher $\mathcal{S}$ module is trained on images $z_{(i),r}^t$ collected from all skill parts $\text{Parts}^T$ for the given task $T$ that are available, see Fig.~\ref{fig:taskgraph}.
+The core contribution of our system is the Switcher $\mathcal{S}$: a shared embedding underlies both anomaly detection and branch selection.
+At each timestep, given the observed image $z^t$, it either recognizes a known context and selects the corresponding successor skill part, or flags $z^t$ as novel, triggering an anomaly, see Fig.~\ref{fig:system_diagram}.
+If the user approves the anomaly, then they demonstrate a new skill part (new branch), which inserts a DS and updates $\mathcal{S}$ immediately, see Fig.~\ref{fig:placeholder}.
+The Switcher $\mathcal{S}$ is trained on images $Z^U \subset Z$ collected from all skill parts $\text{Parts}^T$ available for the task $T$ and has two components built on the shared embedding: 1) an anomaly detector, and 2) a lightweight, per-DS branch classifier: